 The metaverse and web3 are intricately intertwined.
 Although different theoretically, web3 and the metaverse are reliant on one another.
 The technology overlap makes their relationship symbiotic.

 In this article, we dive into what the web3 era is all about and what web3 companies are.
 We will also highlight twenty-five of the world’s top web3 companies in 2023 while shedding light on the history of the ‘web.’

 Web3, also known as Web 3.0, is the new direction the World Wide Web (www) is heading.
 Here, concepts like decentralization are paramount.
 So, too, are the emerging technologies of token-based economics (cryptocurrencies) and blockchain protocols.

-To really understand Web3, however, you have to understand the prior iterations of it: Web 1.0 and Web 2.0.
+To really understand what a Web3 company is, you first need to understand what Web 3 really is, as well as its prior iterations: Web 1.0 and Web 2.0.

 Web 1.0 (1990–2004)